 An Indian woman runs into a women's shelter screaming that her husband attacked her with a knife.
 The white woman running the shelter refuses to help until she's certain that it was a kitchen knife and not a ceremonial knife, in which case it would be a cultural matter and the shelter will not be able to intervene.
 This goes on for so long that the knife-wielding husband breaks in and the white woman does nothing.

-A recurring sketch in the second series involved an elderly Indian woman being interviewed about her life during the time of the British Empire.
-She would begin with an innocuous memory which would turn into something horrific (such as being raped by soldiers or having her entire village massacred) but then end on a "happier" note about the soldiers' beautifully polished boots or the army commander having previously given the village children sweets: "Wonderful days!"
+A recurring sketch in the second series involved an elderly Indian woman being interviewed about her life during the time of the British Raj.
+She would begin with an innocuous memory which would turn into something horrific (such as being raped by British soldiers or having her entire village massacred) but then end on a "happier" note about the soldiers' beautifully polished boots or the army commander having previously given the village children sweets, always ending in her catchphrase: "Wonderful days!"

 A parody of The Sooty Show where Soo is Sooty's widow and due to be burned on his funeral pyre (sati) due to cultural tradition.
 She explains that she thinks this is barbaric - and ends up being stoned for adultery instead.